-Manzanita Public Charter School is petitioning to renew its charter petition pursuant to Education Code Sections 47605 and 47607, from July 1, 2018 to June 30, 2023.
+Manzanita Public Charter School is petitioning to renew its charter petition pursuant to Education Code Sections 47605 and 47607, from July 1, 2018 to June 30, 2023, which was extended for two additional years, by operation of law, to June 30, 2025, and then one additional year to June 30, 2026 (Education Code Section 47607.4).
 The Charter School is requesting the continued support and approval of the Lompoc Unified School District of this charter.